Making sense of Traffic Flows

 Both these extremes are nonsensical and 'reality' falls somewhere in-between.
 "Real-world" road-use is variable.
 However, "averages" can give us a sense of scale of the traffic using a stretch of road.

-Every road has a maximum number of road-users that it can handle smoothly at any given time - this is often referred to as its "service rate".
+Every road has a maximum number of road-users that it can handle smoothly at any given time.
+That is to say, the number of vehicles entering a section of road flows freely to leave that section of road without having to change speed.
+This is often referred to as its "service rate".

-If the number of vehicles using a road is a lot less than the "service rate" - the traffic flows easily in both directions.
+- If the number of vehicles using a road is a lot less than the "service rate" - the traffic flows easily in both directions, in and out of the section of road.

 - Fuel.
 Slower traffic burns more fuel for longer and less efficiently.
 To cover the same distance, slow congested cars use lower gears that make an engine pump out more pollution than they would in fourth gear in free-flowing traffic.